 The CFI expects reviewers to maintain the highest standards of ethics in fulfilling their role.
 They are appointed as individuals not as advocates or representatives of their discipline or of any organization.
-All reviewers must adhere to the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations.
-Members of the research community are not to contact reviewers for information on committee deliberations.
+All reviewers must adhere to the Conflict of interest and confidentiality policy of the federal research funding organizations.
+Members of the research community must not contact reviewers for information on committee deliberations.
 Reviewers are instructed not to discuss anything related to the review process or to specific proposals with other members of the research community.
 Reviewers will receive additional information or representations relating to proposals only from the CFI directly and must refer all inquiries or other material directed to them personally to the CFI for response.

-5.4.2 Collaboration with the provinces and the federal research funding agencies
+5.4.2 Collaboration with the provinces and territories

-To enhance the coordination of the review process, the CFI will share information with relevant provincial ministries to avoid duplication of work.
-The CFI will also offer the provincial ministries an opportunity to submit their views on projects for which they are being asked for funding.
-In addition, the CFI regularly explores ways of jointly reviewing proposals with the federal research funding agencies, particularly when projects need significant research funding directly related to an infrastructure project.
+As part of the review process, the CFI may share information with relevant provincial or territorial ministries to avoid duplication of work.
+The CFI may also offer the provincial or territorial ministries an opportunity to submit their views on projects for which they are being asked for funding.